pwall567/textmatcher/README.md

 ### `matchDec`

-There are three overloaded forms of the `matchDec` (match decimal) function, similar to the three forms of `match` that match a variable number of characters:
+There are three overloaded forms of the `matchDec` (match decimal) function, similar to the three forms of `matchSeq`:

 - `boolean matchDec(int max, int min)`: match the characters at `index` as decimal digits, with a specified minimum and maximum (where zero maximum means no limit)